yenugah80/HarikaYenuga-/README.md

 ## 🚀 About Me

-I am a data powerhouse who doesn’t just *analyze*—I **drive transformation**.
+I am a data powerhouse who doesn’t just *analyze* I **drive transformation**.
 With over 6 years leading analytics initiatives across finance, supply chain, healthcare, and tech, I translate complex data into actionable strategies that accelerate business growth and operational excellence.

 I specialize in architecting enterprise-grade BI and AI solutions, automating workflows to save millions, and guiding cross-functional teams to breakthrough outcomes.
 I’m the bridge between data and decisions, wielding advanced analytics to shape business futures at scale.